typeof(1:5)

 SYMSXP |

-Some of these are familiar from earlier chapters.
+Some of these are familiar.
 CLOSXP is the closure from Section 18.4.
 ENVSXP is the environment from Section 18.1.
 PROMSXP is the promise from Chapter 23.
-The new ones (LANGSXP, SYMSXP) are the building blocks of R’s metaprogramming system (Chapter 26).
+The new ones, LANGSXP and SYMSXP, are the building blocks of R’s metaprogramming system (Chapter 26), and we will meet them properly there.

-Notice that sum and mean have different types. sum is a builtin (implemented directly in C, evaluates all its arguments before being called). mean is a closure (a regular R function with formals, a body, and an environment).
+Notice that sum and mean have different types. sum is a builtin, implemented directly in C, evaluating all its arguments before being called. mean is a closure, a regular R function with formals, a body, and an environment.
 The distinction matters at the C level but rarely at the R level.
+What matters at both levels is being able to see inside these objects, so how do you look?

 R provides a hidden function, .Internal(inspect()), that dumps the raw C-level representation of any object: